from IPython.display import display

 display(a)

-Note how the two weak automata (i.e., stricly weak and terminal) are now using a Büchi acceptance condition (because that is sufficient for weak automata) while the strong automaton inherited the original acceptance condition.
+Note how the two weak automata (i.e., strictly weak and terminal) are now using a Büchi acceptance condition (because that is sufficient for weak automata) while the strong automaton inherited the original acceptance condition.

 When extracting multiple strengths and one of the strength is strong, we preserve the original acceptance.
-For instance extracting strong and inherently terminal gives the following automaton, where only stricly inherently weak SCCs have become rejecting.
+For instance extracting strong and inherently terminal gives the following automaton, where only strictly inherently weak SCCs have become rejecting.

 spot.decompose_scc(aut, "st")

 The weak automata seem to be good candidates for further simplification.
-Let's add a call to postprocess() to our decomposition loop, trying to preserve the determinism and state-based acceptance of the original automaton.
+Let's add a call to postprocess()

 for (name, opt) in (('inherently terminal', 't'), ('strictly inherently weak', 'w'), ('strong', 's')):